 In early 2000, Federal Government networks began to experience an alarming number of cyber breaches.
 In response, Congress created the Federal Computer Incident Response Center (FedCIRC) at the General Services Administration as a centralized hub of coordination and information sharing between federal organizations.
 With the creation of the Department of Homeland Security in 2002, Congress transferred these responsibilities to the new Department.
 In 2003, FedCIRC was renamed “US-CERT,” and its mission was expanded to include providing boundary protection for the federal civilian executive domain and cybersecurity leadership.
 This shared responsibility has evolved over time to make US-CERT a trusted partner and authoritative source in cyberspace for the Federal Government; SLTT governments; private industry; and international organizations.

 Frequently Asked Questions

-How do I report an incident to US-CERT?
+How do I report a vulnerability?

 Who are US-CERT’s partners?

 US-CERT exchanges information across a global CSIRT community to improve the security of the Nation’s critical infrastructure and the systems and assets on which Americans depend.
 Partners with which US-CERT may share information include U.S. federal agencies, private sector organizations, the research community, SLTT governments, and international entities.
 US-CERT is a member of the Forum for Incident Response and Security Teams.

 I work within the CSIRT community, and I’m interested in joining the US-CERT team.
 How do I find information about opportunities at US-CERT?